 6. Micro Office

-Looking for something that’s part dashboard, part community site?
-Micro Office has dashboard templates for corporate data–if you work for a company that’s all about the numbers, check this one out.
+If you're looking for something that’s part dashboard, part community site then Micro Office has dashboard templates for corporate data—if you work for a company that’s all about the numbers, check this one out.
 It’s compatible with Visual Composer (which the theme makers say is better than Elementor), and it has online quiz and test functionality.